iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

 $ dvc config --global studio.token ***
 ```

-While the experiment runs, you will see live updates like this in Studio:
+While the experiment runs, you will see live updates like this in DVC Studio:

 ![Notebook](/img/sagemaker-notebook.gif)